 - Rectangles for a process or action that needs to take place

 - Ovals for the start or beginning of a process

-- Diamonds for when decisions need to be made
+- Diamonds for when someone needs to make a decision

 - Arrows to connect the workflow steps